juanpoch/PortSwigger_Academy/Authentication/Password-Based_Login/readme.md

 We executed the script and obtained the password:
 ![image](https://github.com/user-attachments/assets/298304e6-0291-42b9-949b-3c8a14c7d835)

-We could also have used a Burp Suite Pitchfork Attack by generating the lists (correct credentials every 2 incorrect ones).
+We could also have used a Burp Suite Intruder Pitchfork Attack by generating the lists (correct credentials every 2 incorrect ones).
 We will regenerate the lab and proceed to solve it this way.
 ```python
 #!/usr/bin/env python3